Gitkey-1/pdsnd_github/README.md

 python project Bikeshare

 ### Description
-Calculate statistics and build an interactive environment by a user choose the data and filter for a dataset to analyze in three different cities.
+Calculate statistics and build an interactive environment by a user choose the data and filter for bikeshare to analyze between three different cities.

 ### Files used
 bikeshare.py